 The Bottom Line:

-3% hypertonic saline demonstrates more effective immediate and longer-term benefits for raised ICP compared to mannitol and has a good safety profile.
+3% hypertonic saline demonstrates more effective immediate and longer-term benefits for raised ICP than mannitol and has a good safety profile.
 Further studies that offer direct methods of measuring ICP are required to fully substantiate these findings.
 More research is also required to determine when to initiate treatment and how long to continue it.

 Reviewed by: Melanie Ranaweera